 Juliet, by comparison, cost only 850 guineas although Fisher had to outbid Mr Blenkiron of the famous Middle Park Stud.
 The quality didn’t end there either.
 Rose de Florence was out of a mare that was a half-sister to Stockwell’s dam, while Omen was closely related to the celebrated stallion, Gladiateur.
 Juliet from all accounts was not a particularly fetching individual and her racecourse deeds, or lack thereof, matched her looks.
 Foaled in England in 1851 and a daughter of the great blood stallion Touchstone, Juliet didn’t make her racecourse debut until three – her only season on the Turf – when in seven starts she failed to earn a winning bracket.
 The best she could manage was a neck second in a mile trial handicap at Newton.
 It was after a bad third in a Selling Plate (10f) at Manchester with 6 st. 11lb, when she had been entered at £50 and her three rivals at only £30, that Juliet was retired.
 At stud in England, she had two or three foals – which I think were sent to Germany – before James Fisher managed to buy both her and Marchioness from Lord Londesborough.

 Hurtle Fisher’s stud remained just outside of Adelaide until April 1863 when he decided to quit the State; he offered the whole of his bloodstock for £12,000 and kept them on the market for several months, without finding a purchaser.
 An attempt to form a company failed.
-It was really as a last resort that he bought the sprawling property on the breezy heights above what was then known as the Saltwater River, about a mile-and-a-half from Flemington racecourse and some five miles from Melbourne, and offered the management to William Filgate.
+It was really as a last resort that he bought the sprawling property, formerly the residence of the late Joseph Raleigh on the breezy heights above what was then known as the Saltwater River, about a mile-and-a-half from Flemington racecourse and some five miles from Melbourne.
+Fisher offered the management to William Filgate.
 With the relocation came a change of name: the famous Maribyrnong Stud was born.
 The property extended to over 200 acres and in due course Hurtle Fisher constructed substantial stabling that was both airy and spacious, and a tan galloping track, something that wasn’t even available at Flemington at the time.

 The dispersal sale was held on April 10th, 1866, within a stone’s throw of Fisherman’s grave.
 A sales ring was formed under a group of trees in the Maribyrnong grounds to provide shade from the glaring sun.
 It aroused unprecedented interest, and while George Watson organised proceedings, Richard Tattersall acted in the capacity of the auctioneer.
 Hurtle Fisher wasn’t present, although William Filgate hovered the grounds like a guardian angel.
 The 45 lots realised some 26,000 guineas – a formidable sum for those days.
 Analysing these proceeds, we find that the yearlings – nine in number, although only six were by Fisherman, the other three fetching 275 guineas – realised 5,055 guineas; the eleven horses in training brought 11,540 guineas; the eight foals 2,130 guineas; and the fourteen broodmares 7110 guineas.